 Normal Body Fat Levels and Age

 As you age past 20, you gain between 1 and 3 percent of fat per decade.
 You also lose about 2 percent in bone mass per decade.
 The combination of these two factors means that by age 50, you could have a considerably higher body fat percentage than you did at age 20, especially if you don't exercise to mitigate fat gain and bone loss.

 As a 50-year-old man, if your body fat is between 18 and 22 percent, you're still considered healthy.
 If the percentage is between 22 and 28 percent at age 50, your body is carrying a higher than recommended amount of fat.
-Exceeding 28 percent places you in the category of obese; the American Council on Exercise considers a man with a body fat percentage in excess of 25 percent obese.
+Exceeding 28 percent is categorized as having obesity; the American Council on Exercise considers a man with a body fat percentage in excess of 25 percent as having obesity.

 Even extremely fit 50-year-old men may find it hard to attain a body fat level of 10 to 12 percent found on athletes, but it can be done with focused dieting and exercise.
 Most highly active 50-year-old men, such as those participating in endurance activities or focused strength training, can achieve a body fat within a fit range of 12 to 18 percent.
 Body builders, even at age 50, may dip below 10 percent for competition, but this isn't considered normal, and most body builders don't maintain these low levels in the off-season.